mwpenny/portal64-still-alive/documentation/levels/level_objects/doorway.md

 exited room.

 Doorways do not need to be linked to a physical door in the world.
-For example, a doorway can be placed over a window so that the room on the other side is not considered for rendering when out of the player's view.
+For example, they are used for windows so the room on the other side is visible when looking through.
+They can also be used to break up large physical spaces into smaller chunks.